Shopify/discount-app-components/.changeset/gentle-windows-juggle.md

 '@shopify/discount-app-components': minor
 ---

-Add DiscountApplicationStrategyCard, which allows the user to select the discount application strategy, maximum or first.
+Add DiscountApplicationStrategyCard, which allows the user to select the discount application strategy, MAXIMUM or FIRST.